-If you are injured in a car accident in Michigan, there are two distinct categories of damages which you may recover from an at-fault driver (and their insurance company) that are not included in the PIP benefits that you may recover from your own insurance company.
+If you’re injured in a car accident in Michigan, you may recover damages from the at-fault driver (usually paid by the driver’s insurance company).
+These damages are not included in the no-fault PIP benefits that you’re entitled to receive from your own insurance company.

 - scarring and disfigurement.

-However, it is important to remember that in order to bring a claim for non-economic damages, your injuries must satisfy Michigan’s “threshold injury” requirement.
-Because the standard for what constitutes a ‘threshold injury’ is subject to change, it is important to seek the advice of an experienced Michigan accident lawyer in order to determine if your injuries entitle you to pursue a claim for non-economic damages.
+It’s important to remember that, in order to bring a claim for non-economic loss damages, your injuries must satisfy Michigan’s “threshold injury” requirement.
+Because the standard for what constitutes a “threshold injury” is subject to change, it is important to seek the advice of an auto accident attorney in Michigan, who can help determine whether your injuries will let you pursue a claim for non-economic loss damages.

-Excess-economic loss damages are those past, present, and future expenses that are not covered by your no-fault PIP benefits.
-These include damages for lost wages that exceed the 85% statutory maximum for PIP benefits, or wage loss beyond the three year period covered by PIP benefits.
+Excess economic loss damages are the past, present and future expenses that are not covered by your no-fault PIP benefits when you’re injured in a car accident.
+These include damages for lost wages that exceed the 85% statutory maximum for PIP benefits, or wage loss beyond the three-year period covered by PIP benefits.

-However, the Michigan Supreme Court has decided in the case of Johnson v Recca, 492 Mich 169 (2012), that excess economic loss damages do not include expenses for replacement service beyond what is covered by an individual’s PIP benefits.
+According to the Michigan Supreme Court in Johnson v Recca, 492 Mich 169 (2012), excess economic loss damages do not include expenses for replacement services beyond what is covered by an injured individual’s PIP benefits.

-It is also important to note that – unlike claims for noneconomic damages – you do not need not prove a ‘threshold injury’ in order to recover damages for excess economic loss.
-Therefore, you can recover damages for your excess economic loss even if your injuries do not rise to the level of ‘serious impairment of body function’ or ‘permanent serious disfigurement.’
+It’s important to note that, unlike claims for non-economic loss damages, you do not need not show a “threshold injury” in order to recover damages for excess economic loss.
+This means you can collect damages for your excess economic loss even if your injuries do not rise to the level of “serious impairment of body function” or “permanent serious disfigurement.”

 Car Crash Damages: Why Lawyers Need To Understand The Total Impact